acep-uaf/the-arctic-program/content/about/index.md

 layout = "about"
-description = "AN OFFICE OF NAVAL RESEARCH INITIATIVE" heroUpperTitle = "ARCTIC" backgroundImage = "images/2019summit-bruno_a1s.jpeg" onrLogo = "images/ONR-logo.png"
+description = "AN OFFICE OF NAVAL RESEARCH INITIATIVE" heroUpperTitle = "ARCTIC" heroBackgroundImage = "images/CRREL_site_tour-1.jpg" onrLogo = "images/logos/ONR-logo.png"
 onrLogoAlt = "Office of Naval Research Logo" disclaimer = "The project or effort undertaken was or is sponsored by the Department of the Navy, Office of Naval Research under ONR award number(s) N00014-19-1-2235, N00014-22-1-2049, N00014-24-1-2675.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Office of Naval Research."
 +++